 Before I get into the specifics of things that can be cleaned up in the web.config it is necessary to make a few notes regarding the risks of such operations.
 The web.config is an integral part of your website, if it has improperly formed information or if a critical section is removed your website WILL stop working.
 As such before making any manual changes to the configuration files be sure to take a backup copy in case something is done incorrectly.

 Additionally changing the web.config will result in the application pool restarting which will cause temporary slowness for your users and can cause sessions to be ended unexpectedly.
 As such, changes should not be completed during the middle of the day.

 Configuration files often contain a few comments here and there.
 Comments are stared with the character combination "<!--" (Without quotes) and are ended with "-->".
 These commented sections when viewing the configuration file inside of Visual Studio are easy to spot as the text appears green, however, in other editors, it can be often confusing.
 There are a few key areas of commented code that can be removed and will result in a more clean configuration file.

 Of all recommendations, these items are the most simple items to cleanup.

 Extra Connection Strings

-By default DNN has two different connection strings that are commented out, one in the <connectionStrings> section and one in the <appSettings> section.
-These are here for "reference" purposes, however when working with hosting companies and others that are unfamiliar with DNN it only adds to confusion when supporting the application.
+By default, DNN has two different connection strings that are commented out, one in the <connectionStrings> section and one in the <appSettings> section.
+These are here for "reference" purposes, however when working with hosting companies and others that are unfamiliar with DNN it only adds to the confusion when supporting the application.

 Removing these commented out connections help keep the file clean and easy to read and quick to identify the proper connection information.